HARVEST: Contemporary Craft Fair Programme

 12:30pm - 3:30pm, Wednesday 15 October 2025

-Using repurposed leather, pure wool felt and brass fittings, you will learn how to make your own leather coin and card purse.
+Using repurposed leather, pure wool felt and brass fittings, participants learnt how to make their own leather coin and card purse.
 Led by experienced designer/maker Jude Gove, who creates individually designed and handcrafted leather and pure wool felt accessories.

 Price: £55